DaazKu/interactivebroker-client-portal-api-fetcher/README.md

 Fetch current version of InteractiveBrokers Client Portal REST API.

 Since there's no "version" yet, the downloaded file be prefixed with the Last-Modified date as Y-m-d.
-Keeps the latest 3 versions only.
+Keep the latest 3 versions only.

 # Usage